mmramezani/Mo.ProjectFilesToJson/README.md

 ## Usage

 ### Running the Console App

-From within the solution directory, run:
+From within the solution directory (where `Mo.ProjectFilesToJson.Console.csproj` is), run:

 ```bash
 cd Mo.ProjectFilesToJson.Console
 dotnet run
 ```

-The application will launch and:
-- Attempt to load existing user settings from `userSettings.json`.
-- If settings are found, it will prompt you:
-  - **"Do you want to continue with these settings (Y/N)?"**
-  - **Y** = Use the same settings and proceed directly to file scanning.
-  - **N** = Prompt for new settings.
-- If no settings file is found, it will prompt you for new settings.

 ### Selecting Projects and Paths

-During the prompt, you will:
+You’ll be asked to:

-- Select your source project (e.g., DotNet, Java, Node, Python, VueJs).
+- Choose one of the known project “profiles” (like DotNet, Java, Node, etc.).
-- Enter the absolute source folder path (e.g., `D:\MyProjects\AwesomeApp`).
+- Specify the absolute source folder path (e.g., `D:\MyProjects\AwesomeApp`).
-- Enter the destination path (file or folder path).
+- Specify the destination file (where final output will be saved).
-- Select the output text format:
+- Choose the text format (JSON or Simple Divider).
-  - **JSON**: The scanned files appear in a JSON array.
-  - **Simple Divider**: Each file is wrapped with `--FILE <relative_path>` and `--END (<filename>)` markers.

 ### Formats: JSON or Simple Divider